Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 Keukenhof with Kids: The Crowd-Avoidance Plan That Saves the Day

 This is the family playbook for a 2026 Keukenhof visit.
-The dates that matter, the days to choose, the hours to be there, the route through the gardens, and the packing list that handles April Dutch weather (read: rainy and chilly with brief moments of glory).
+The dates that matter, the days to choose, the hours to be there, the route through the gardens, and a packing list that handles April Dutch weather (read: rainy and chilly with brief moments of glory).

 Keukenhof 2026: The Dates and Tickets